CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Correcting Errors After Submission

-Some portals allow edits in a short window after submit.
+Some portals allow edits in a short window after submission.
 Otherwise, reach out to your university focal person—they correct data before final lists.

 No Physical Copy Required: Fully Online Process